cmeeren/gr-progress/src/gr-progress/README.txt

 == Frequently Asked Questions ==

-= Why do I have to get my own Goodreads API key? = Because Goodreads doesn't allow calling any given API endpoint more than once per second.
+= Why do I have to get my own Goodreads API key? = Because Goodreads doesn't allow calling any given combination of an API key and an API endpoint more than once per second.
 On the off-chance this plugin gets wildly popular, I don't want Goodreads shutting down my own API key due to excessive usage.

 = What if I'm unable/unwilling to use my own API key? =